Jonnu Smith: 2017 season

-The Titans selected Smith in the third round with the 100th overall pick in the 2017 NFL draft, the sixth tight end selected.
-He was the seventh player selected in FIU's school history and third-highest selection in school history.
+The Titans selected Smith in the third round (100th overall) in the 2017 NFL draft.
+He was the sixth tight end selected.
+Smith was the seventh player selected in FIU's school history and third-highest selection in school history.
 The Titans selected Smith to fill a void in their two tight end sets after Anthony Fasano departed for the Dolphins in free agency.

-On May 17, 2017, the Titans signed Smith to a four-year, $3.10 million contract that included a signing bonus of $706,288.
+On May 17, 2017, the Titans signed Smith to a four-year, $3.1 million contract that included a signing bonus of $706,288.

 Throughout training camp, Smith competed against veterans Jace Amaro and Phillip Supernaw to be the Titans' second tight end behind veteran Delanie Walker.

 Smith made his NFL debut starting in the season-opening 26–16 loss to the Oakland Raiders.
-In the next game, he recorded two receptions for 30 yards and scored his first NFL touchdown on a 32-yard screen pass from Marcus Mariota during the fourth quarter of a 37–16 road victory over the Jacksonville Jaguars.
+In the next game against the Jacksonville Jaguars, he recorded two receptions for 30 yards and scored his first NFL touchdown on a 32-yard screen pass from Marcus Mariota during the fourth quarter of the 37–16 road victory.
 The following week against the Seattle Seahawks, Smith caught a 24-yard touchdown in the third quarter of the 33–27 victory.
-During Week 5 against the Dolphins, he caught a season-high five passes for 21 yards in the 16–10 road loss.
+During Week 5 against the Miami Dolphins, he had a season-high five receptions for 21 yards in the 16–10 road loss.

 Smith finished his rookie year with 18 receptions for 157 yards and two touchdowns in 16 games and 13 starts.
-The Titans finished second in the AFC South with a 9–7 record and made the playoffs as a Wild Card team.
-During the Wild Card Round, the Titans played the Kansas City Chiefs.
-Smith finished the narrow 22–21 road victory with two receptions for 15 yards.
+The Titans finished second in the AFC South with a 9–7 record and made the playoffs as the #5-seed.
+During the Wild Card Round against the Kansas City Chiefs, Smith recorded two receptions for 15 yards in the narrow 22–21 comeback road victory.
 In the Divisional Round against the New England Patriots, he had a four-yard reception before suffering a torn MCL during the 35–14 road loss.